MyersResearchGroup/UCF2SBOL/README.md

  **/path/to/your/libSBOLj-2.4.0-withDependencies.jar**: Path to the libSBOLj JAR file with dependencies.

- Add commandline arguments listed in the examples above and explained in the overview below.
+ Add commandline arguments listed from the examples above and explained in the overview below.

 ### Commandline Arguments Overview